TaitoUnited/taito-cli/README.md

 ### Running commands on host

-If your command needs to run some command on host machine, execute `"${taito_cli_path}/util/execute-on-host.sh" COMMANDS`.
+If your command needs to run some command on host machine, execute `"${taito_cli_path}/util/execute-on-host.sh" COMMANDS [SLEEP_SECONDS]` to run it immediately in the background.
+Alternatively you can use the `"${taito_cli_path}/util/execute-on-host-fg.sh" COMMANDS` to run commands on foreground after the taito container has exited.

 Currently this mechanism is used  e.g. for executing docker commands and launching browser on host.

 ### Committing changes to the taito-cli container image